friendmeat/eleventy-plugin-abbr/README.md

 # Overview

-11ty quickly turns your content and templates in HTML!
+11ty quickly turns your content and templates into HTML!

 ```